 Cranberry: Cranberries come from small evergreen shrubs with tart, red, edible berries.
 The berries are used in sauces, jellies, and drinks.
 Limited laboratory research has examined the antiviral activity of cranberry.
 These antiviral properties may help the body fight against viruses, such as the Epstein-Barr virus (EBV).
-However, there are no reliable human studies supporting the use of cranberry in this area.
+However, reliable human studies demonstrating the antiviral and antifungal effects of cranberry are currently lacking.
 Additional research is warranted.

 Avoid if allergic to cranberries, blueberries, or other plants of the Vaccinium species.
 Sweetened cranberry juice may affect blood sugar levels.
 Use cautiously with a history of kidney stones.
 Avoid more than the amount usually found in foods if pregnant or breastfeeding.

 Focusing: Focusing (experiential therapy) is a method of psychotherapy that involves being aware of one's feelings surrounding a particular issue and understanding the meaning behind words or images conveyed by those feelings.
-Early research suggests that increased experiential involvement (an indication of focusing taking place) had no effect on antibody titers to the Epstein-Barr virus.
-More studies in the area of immune function and antibody production are required before a recommendation can be made in this area.
+Early research suggests that increased experiential involvement (an indication of focusing taking place) does not have an effect on Epstein-Barr virus antibody titers.
+More studies in the area of immune function and antibody production are required before a conclusion can be made in this area.